BIGJRA/BIGJRA.github.io/rejuv.md

 Enter the house to the right to get 5 *Quick Balls.*

 Head to any shop that sells regular Poke Balls and make sure you have one in your bag.
-Now that we have Madelis’ key, take the boat over to Secret Shore.
+Now that we have Madelis' key, take the boat over to Secret Shore.
 Head to the southwestern most island, and rock climb.
 Here begins a quest for two Hoenn Pokemon.